emilynordmann/AllOfUs-intro-to-r/docs/03-intro-to-viz.md

 <p class="caption">(\#fig:layers)Evolution of a layered plot</p>
 </div>

-Importantly, each layer is independent and independently customisable.
-For example, the size, colour and position of each component can be adjusted, or one could, for example, remove the first geom (the data points) to only visualise the line of best fit, simply by removing the layer that draws the data points (Figure \@ref(fig:remove-layer)).
+Importantly, each layer is independent and independently customizable.
+For example, the size, color and position of each component can be adjusted, or one could, for example, remove the first geom (the data points) to only visualize the line of best fit, simply by removing the layer that draws the data points (Figure \@ref(fig:remove-layer)).
 The use of layers makes it easy to build up complex plots step-by-step, and to adapt or extend plots from existing code.

 <div class="figure" style="text-align: center">
 <img src="03-intro-to-viz_files/figure-html/remove-layer-1.png" alt="Final plot with scatterplot layer removed." width="100%" />